fenilli/formkit-addon-inertia/README.md

 - [x] Loading state when submiting
 - [x] Disabled state when submiting
-- [ ] Progress percentage added to the state
+- [x] Progress percentage added to the state
-- [ ] Cancel visits function via schema and node
-- [ ] Set and remove backend validation errors automaticaly
+- [x] Set and remove backend validation errors automaticaly

-## Improvements

-- [x] Add formkit and inertia typescript types to the plugin
-- [x] Make sure that only that formkit node is changed when inertia makes a visit

 ## Changelog

-You can check any version change and its commits by the [changelog](https://github.com/gustavofenilli/formkit-inertify/blob/main/packages/lib/CHANGELOG.md)
+You can check any version change and its commits by the [changelog](https://github.com/gustavofenilli/formkit-inertify/blob/main/CHANGELOG.md)

 ## Contributing